Serial (literature): Late 20th and early 21st centuries

 With the rise of broadcast—both radio and television series—in the first half of the 20th century, printed periodical fiction began a slow decline as newspapers and magazines shifted their focus from entertainment to information and news.
 However, some serialisation of novels in periodicals continued, with mixed success.

-The first several books in the Tales of the City series by Armistead Maupin appeared from 1978 as regular instalments in San Francisco newspapers.
+The first several books in the Tales of the City series by Armistead Maupin appeared from 1978 as regular installments in San Francisco newspapers.
 Similar serial novels ran in other city newspapers, such as The Serial (1976; Marin County), Tangled Lives (Boston), Bagtime (Chicago), and Federal Triangle (Washington, D.C.).
 Starting in 1984, Tom Wolfe's The Bonfire of the Vanities, about contemporary New York City, ran in 27 parts in Rolling Stone, partially inspired by the model of Dickens.
 The magazine paid $200,000 for his work, but Wolfe heavily revised the work before publication as a standalone novel.
-Alexander McCall Smith, author of The No. 1 Ladies' Detective Agency series, experimented in 2004 with publishing his novel 44 Scotland Street in instalments every weekday in The Scotsman.
+Alexander McCall Smith, author of The No. 1 Ladies' Detective Agency series, experimented in 2004 with publishing his novel 44 Scotland Street in installments every weekday in The Scotsman.
 Michael Chabon serialised Gentlemen of the Road in The New York Times Magazine in 2007.

 The emergence of the World Wide Web prompted some authors to revise a serial format.
 Stephen King experimented with The Green Mile (1996) and, less successfully, with the uncompleted The Plant in 2000.
 Michel Faber allowed The Guardian to serialise his novel The Crimson Petal and the White.
 In 2005, Orson Scott Card serialised his out-of-print novel Hot Sleep in the first issue of his online magazine, InterGalactic Medicine Show.
 In 2008 McCall Smith wrote a serialised online novel Corduroy Mansions, with the audio edition read by Andrew Sachs made available at the same pace as the daily publication.
 In 2011, pseudonymous author Wildbow published Worm, which remains one of the most popular web serials of all time.